ucdavis/ip-afghanag/_posts/fruits-nuts-vegetables/2017-04-07-pomegranate.markdown

   - "Irrigation.
 Little or no irrigation during winter may be needed."
   - "Propagation.
 Take cuttings for propagation"
 problem-opportunities:
-  - "<b>Priority problems<b> for Afghanistan Pomegranates include: fruit splitting, pollination, training & pruning, and IPM for pomegranates. "
+  - "<b>Priority problems</b> for Afghanistan Pomegranates include: fruit splitting, pollination, training & pruning, and IPM for pomegranates. "
-  - "<b>Priority opportunities<b>  include improved harvesting techniques to prevent fruit splitting, and improved grading and sorting practices. "
+  - "<b>Priority opportunities</b>  include improved harvesting techniques to prevent fruit splitting, and improved grading and sorting practices. "
   - "These draft priority problems are based on feedback from Afghanistan based on discussions with agricultural consultants, Afghan specialists, Muhammad Aziz Saeedi (PHDC-Jalalabad/ANHDO), agricultural experts at Kandahar University, Kandahar DAIL, and Tom Brown."
 overview:
   - "Crop Overview Fact Sheet (UC Davis)"